mahidaCodeTrained/mahidasarcaderps/README.md

 | [Alan Bushell's GitHub Repo](https://github.com/Alan-Bushell/belfast-auto-repairs) | README.md, TESTING.md | This gave me alot of knowledge on how to structure certain elements of a README.md file.

 ##  Acknowledgements
-- I would like to thank my Code Institute mentor [Alan Bushell] (https://github.com/Alan-Bushell)
+- I would like to thank my Code Institute mentor [Alan Bushell](https://github.com/Alan-Bushell)
-- I would like to thank the Code Institue [slack community] (https://code-institute-room.slack.com)
+- I would like to thank the Code Institute [slack community](https://code-institute-room.slack.com)
 - I would like to thank my family for helping support me through my second project and constantly checking my page.